redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 [Webhooks](https://redwoodjs.com/docs/webhooks#webhooks) are specialized serverless functions that will verify a signature header to ensure you can trust the incoming request and use the payload with confidence.

-> Note: Want to learn more about webhooks?
+> **Note:** Want to learn more about webhooks?
 See a [Detailed discussion of webhooks](https://redwoodjs.com/docs/webhooks) to find out how webhooks can give your app the power to create complex workflows, build one-to-one automation, and sync data between apps.

+In the following example, we'll have the webhook interact with our app's database, so we can see how we can use **scenario testing** to create data that the handler can access and modify.

+>Why testing webhooks is hard
+>
-Because your webhook is typically sent from a third-party's system, manually testing webhooks can be difficult.
+>Because your webhook is typically sent from a third-party's system, manually testing webhooks can be difficult.
 For one thing, you often have to create some kind of event in their system that will trigger the event -- and you'll often have to do that in a production environment with real data.
 Second, for each case you'll have to find data that represents each case and issue a hook for each -- which can take a lot of time and is tedious.
 Also, you'll be using production secrets to sign the payload.
 And finally, since your third-party needs to send you the incoming webhook you'll most likely have to launch a local tunnel to expose your development machine publicly in order to receive them.
+>

-Instead, we can automate and mock the webhook to contain a signed payload that we can use to test the handler.
+>Instead, we can automate and mock the webhook to contain a signed payload that we can use to test the handler.
+>

-By writing these tests, you cam iterate and work on implementing the webhook logic much faster and easier because you don't have to rely on a third party to send you data, or having to setup tunnelling, or triggering events on the external system or service.
+> By writing these tests, you can iterate and implement the webhook logic much faster and easier without having to rely on a third party to send you data, or setting up tunnelling, or triggering events on the external system.

-In the following example, we'll also have the webhook interact with our app's database, so we can see how we can use scenario testing to create data that the handler can access and modify.

 For our webhook test example, we'll create a webhook that updates a Order's Status by looking up the order by its Tracking Number and then updating the status to by Delivered (if our rules allow it).